 Inevitably, the atmosphere of obligation that surrounds The Faerie Queene shapes readers' responses to it, typically for the worse.
 Those who love poetry frequently fail to love this particular poem, and those who love this particular poem must learn to do so, usually with some initial difficulty.
-Exceptions merely prove the general rule: recalling the story told by John Keats's boyhood tutor, who claimed that the young Keats raced through The Faerie Queene "as a young horse would through a spring meadow-ramping!"21 Henry A. Beers, an eminent scholar of British and American literature at the end of the nineteenth century, ruefully observed,
+Exceptions merely prove the general rule: recalling the story told by John Keats's boyhood tutor, who claimed that the young Keats raced through The Faerie Queene "as a young horse would through a spring meadow-ramping!"
+Henry A. Beers, an eminent scholar of British and American literature at the end of the nineteenth century, ruefully observed,

 It must be confessed that nowadays we do not greatly romp through "The Faëry Queene."
 There even runs a story of a professor of literature at an American college who, being consulted about Spenser by one of his scholars, exclaimed impatiently, "Oh, damn Spenser!"
-Still, it is worthwhile to have him in the literature, if only as a starter for young poets.22
+Still, it is worthwhile to have him in the literature, if only as a starter for young poets.

 Of course, young poets themselves have not always proved grateful for the start.
 Studying English at Oxford in the early 1940s, Philip Larkin left a resentful note in his college library copy of the poem: "First I thought Troilus and Criseyde was the most boring poem in the English language.
 Then I thought it was Paradise Lost.
 Now I know that The Faerie Queene is the dullest thing out.
+Blast it."

-Blast it."23 as a foundation for the academic study of English.
-Even in the early seventeenth century, when John Milton was a pupil at St. Paul's, his schoolmaster Alexander Gill incorporated extracts from The Faerie Queene into a pioneering textbook on English rhetoric and orthography, and a hint of Larkin's schoolboy churlishness is palpable in Milton's qualified approbation in Areopagitica for the poet he terms "our sage and serious ...
+Such judgments are less distinctively characteristic of what Beers calls "nowadays" than he (or we) might suppose.
+In fact, it is hard to say which came first: The Faerie Queene's reputation as a poem for studious dullards or its function as a foundation for the academic study of English.
+Even in the early seventeenth century, when John Milton was a pupil at St. Paul's, his schoolmaster Alexander Gill incorporated extracts from The Faerie Queene into a pioneering textbook on English rhetoric and orthography, and a hint of Larkin's schoolboy churlishness is palpable in Milton's qualified approbation in Areopagitica for the poet he terms "our sage and serious . . .
 Spenser" and deems "a better teacher than Scotus or Aquinas."24 For having invoked Spenser as teacher, Milton promptly proceeds to forget his text, offering a notoriously inaccurate summary of the Cave of Mammon episode in book 2 of The Faerie Queene.
 (Milton's association of The Faerie Queene with the classroom might also account for the fact that in Paradise Lost Spenserian allegory, in the personified figures of Sin and Death, is pointedly confined to Hell.)
 The impulse both to laud the didactic content of Spenser's poem and to purge it from memory persists across the eighteenth century.
-As The Faerie Queene secured a place in the classrooms of Eton, Winchester, Westminster, and other elite grammar schools, the pedagogical structure of the classroom increasingly made its way inside the text, in the form of ever more elaborate glossaries, annotations, and editorial apparatuses.25 An entry in an anonymous commonplace book from the early eighteenth century hints at the stultifying consequences for readers: "Spenser was a great genius," it dutifully begins. "[He] endeavoured . . . to make instruction instead of story the object of an epic poem.
+As The Faerie Queene secured a place in the classrooms of Eton, Winchester, Westminster, and other elite grammar schools, the pedagogical structure of the classroom increasingly made its way inside the text, in the form of ever more elaborate glossaries, annotations, and editorial apparatuses.
+An entry in an anonymous commonplace book from the early eighteenth century hints at the stultifying consequences for readers: "Spenser was a great genius," it dutifully begins. "[He] endeavoured . . . to make instruction instead of story the object of an epic poem.
 His execution was excellent, and his flights of fancy very noble and high, but his design was poor and his morality lay so bare that it lost its effect."26